Absences

 Cell Phones

-- Cell phones must be handed in and collected at the end of the school day.
+• Cell phones must be handed in and collected at the end of the school day.
 Phones will be kept in a locked area.

-- If phones are found on students, they are to be taken off them and handed in to the office for parents to collect.
+• If phones are found on students, they are to be taken off them and handed into the office for parents to collect.

-- The School takes no responsibility for damage or loss of cell phones.
+• The School takes no responsibility for damage or loss of cell phones.

 Cyber Safety